yalabot/angular-foundation/src/modal/docs/readme.md

 `$modal` is a service to quickly create AngularJS-powered modal windows.
+It is the equivalent of the [Foundation Reveal](http://foundation.zurb.com/docs/components/reveal.html) component.
 Creating custom modals is straightforward: create a partial view, its controller and reference them when using the service.

 The `$modal` service has only one method: `open(options)` where available options are like follows: